marcomer/SauceTool/README.md

 #### `SAUCE_Comment_read(const char* buffer, uint32_t n, SAUCE_CommentBlock* block, uint8_t nLines)`
 - From the first `n` bytes of a buffer, read `nLines` of a SAUCE CommentBlock into `block`.
+If the buffer does not contain a comment or the actual number of lines is less than `nLines`, then expect 0 lines or all lines to be read, respectively.

 ### Return Values
-On success, all read function will return 0.
-On an error, all read functions will return a negative error code.
+On success, `SAUCE_fread()` and `SAUCE_read()` will return 0.
+On an error, all SAUCE record read functions will return a negative error code.
 You can use `SAUCE_get_error()` to get more info about the error.

+On success, `SAUCE_Comment_fread()` and `SAUCE_Comment_read()` will return the number of lines read.
+On an error, they will return a negative error code.
+You can use `SAUCE_get_error()` to get more info about the error.

-*Each* read function will return an error if the file or buffer are missing a SAUCE record. `SAUCE_fread()` and `SAUCE_read()` ignore SAUCE CommentBlocks and will therefore *not* return an error if a CommentBlock is missing. `SAUCE_Comment_fread()` and `SAUCE_Comment_read()` will return an error if the comment block is missing.
+**NOTE**: *Each* read function will return an error if the file or buffer are missing a SAUCE record. `SAUCE_fread()` and `SAUCE_read()` ignore SAUCE CommentBlocks and will therefore *not* return an error if a CommentBlock is missing, meaning the record's "Comments" field was incorrect.

 ## Writing
 The write functions can be used to **write** new SAUCE records/CommentBlocks or **replace** existing records/CommentBlocks.
-Replacing records/CommentBlocks can be more involved than simply appending a new record, so see the Details section for more info on replacing existing records/CommentBlocks.

-Note that if a write function returns an error, the file/buffer will not be altered.
+**NOTE**: if a write function returns an error, the file/buffer will not be altered.

-When writing a SAUCE record, the original "Comments" field will always remain unchanged.
+**NOTE**: When writing a SAUCE record, the original "Comments" field will always remain unchanged.
 The "Comments" field is only updated when a CommentBlock is successfully written or removed.
 If there is no existing SAUCE record, then the "Comments" field will always be set to 0.

 ### Functions
 #### `SAUCE_fwrite(const char* filepath, const SAUCE* sauce)`